sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 |  3   | Check if the global rate-& & per-process rate-limit-interval is working as expected                                                     |
 |  4   | Check if the core-dump cleanup is working as expected                                                                                   |

- ## 8. Limitations

- 1) Since many processes can potentially have same comm name and may have same pid, it is not possible for the coredump_gen_handler script to uniquely identify the coredump, if both the processes crash at the same time.
-If such a situation occurs, the script acts on the first notification it sees inside the FEATURE_PROC_INFO table.